FAB1150/IPControl/README.md

 ## Description

+This fork of IPC only supports systemless install (e.g. Magisk), and solves the "failed to mount /system" error.

 IPControl automatically switches charging off when battery level reaches a certain disable threshold and back on as soon as it drowns to enable threshold.
 Thus, it is kept bouncing between those boundaries.
 This feature is called `Automation`.